skypilot-org/skypilot/docs/source/reference/local/setup.rst

       ips: [my.local.cluster.hostname, 3.20.226.96, 3.143.112.6]
       name: my-local-cluster

+    auth:
+      ssh_user: PLACEHOLDER
+      ssh_private_key: PLACEHOLDER

 The distributable cluster YAML can be published on the company's website or sent privately between users.
-Regular users store this yaml in :code:`~/.sky/local/`.
+Regular users store this yaml in :code:`~/.sky/local/`, and replace :code:`PLACEHOLDER` with their credentials.